CodeSolutions2/timeseries_analysis/README.md

 [Regression predicts the next data point (very accurate), LSTM predicts the next 5 data points (less accurate)] https://codesolutions2.github.io/timeseries_analysis/index8.html
   - *Final custom model in progress*
-  - *Demonstration of endpoint data collection with database storage in progress* - IQAir weather and pollution endpoint used to collect timeseries data
+  - *Demonstration of endpoint data collection with database storage in progress* - IQAir weather and pollution endpoint used to collect one timeseries data point, and each data point is stored for retreival of future predictions

 ## Next steps